Holistic. Empowering. Liberating.

 Non-Diet: A non-diet approach promotes a natural, instinctive way of eating that neutralizes all foods and is free of any restriction and deprivation.
-It’s about trusting your inner body wisdom to guide you toward the foods that best nourish and fuel your unique body, without internal judgment or influence from external "authorities" or diet/weight-loss culture.
+It’s about trusting your inner body wisdom to guide you toward the foods that best nourish and fuel your unique body, without internal judgment or influence from external sources, including diet/weight-loss culture.
 To learn more about the importance of letting go of dieting, click here.

 Dynamic Eating Psychology focuses on your richly unique and ever-changing relationship with food and your body.
 It views your challenges as doorways to deeper places within you calling for attention, love and healing.
 And, it recognizes that your struggles are intimately connected to other primary life dimensions, such as relationships, career, spirituality, purpose, fulfillment and pleasure.